Meet our professional staff!

 Michael E. Bohan, MD developed an interest in addiction medicine while an Internist in the US Navy.
 He retired from the Navy in 1982, and since then has been practicing addiction medicine.
 In 1986, Dr. Bohan was one of the first doctors to be certified in addiction medicine by the American Society of Addiction Medicine (ASAM).
 From 1981 to 1987 he was a member of the World Board of Trustees of Narcotics Anonymous.
 Dr. Bohan has been a medical school faculty member at various medical schools since 1967, and currently is an associate professor of internal medicine on the community faculty of Eastern Virginia Medical School.
 He has given numerous talks and published articles on addiction medicine.
 He was a board member of SASH - Society for the Advancement of Sexual Health from 1998-2004.
 He has been with Meridian Psychotherapy since 1992.
 Dr. Bohan has devoted his practice to the treatment of chemical dependency, sexual addiction, and co-dependency.

-K. LeGree Hallman, MD A former internist, Dr. Hallman began practicing Addiction Medicine in 1999 in Lynchburg where he worked as the Substance Abuse Medical Director at Central Virginia Community Services Board.
+K. LeGree Hallman, MD 7/17/1957 - 6/27/2018 A former internist, Dr. Hallman began practicing Addiction Medicine in 1999 in Lynchburg where he worked as the Substance Abuse Medical Director at Central Virginia Community Services Board.
 He was certified by the American Society of Addiction Medicine in 2002, and certified to prescribe Buprenorphine for opiate dependence in 2001.
 He has offered maintenance treatment with this medication since 2006.
-Dr. Hallman is the president of the Virginia Chapter of the American Society of Addiction Medicine.
-He strongly feels that chemical addiction is a disease and that as such can be successfully treated.
+Dr. Hallman was the president of the Virginia Chapter of the American Society of Addiction Medicine.
+He

 Alicia N. Rose, CNS, NP, CSAC has